Can A Discriminatory Failure To Promote Be Proven With Evidence That An Unqualified Individual Was Selected?

 Free Consultation With Alachua County Discrimination Lawyers

 Based in Ocala, Florida and representing employees throughout Central Florida, we have almost twenty years of experience representing employees suffering from discrimination in the workplace.
-If you have been subjected to employment discrimination or have been discriminatorily denied a promotion, please contact our office for a free consultation with out Alachua County, Florida employment discrimination attorneys.
+If you have been subjected to employment discrimination or have been discriminatorily denied a promotion, please contact our office for a free consultation for our Alachua County, Florida employment discrimination attorneys.
 Our employee rights law firm takes employment discrimination cases on a contingency fee basis.
 This means that there are no attorney’s fees incurred unless there is a recovery and our attorney’s fees come solely from the monetary award that you recover.